KrzywMan/homepage-punkt-witalny/README.md

-Open index.html file to preview the page
+Download the whole folder and open index.html file inside the folder to preveiew the page.